koskenni/beta/README.md

 This program is free software under the GPL 3 license.

-Instructions for installing the beta.py program can be found in the [Beta wiki](https://github.com/koskenni/beta/wiki/faq) and in particular, on the page [install](https://github.com/koskenni/beta/wiki/install).
+Instructions for installing the beta program can be found in the [Beta wiki](https://github.com/koskenni/beta/wiki/faq) and in particular, on the page [install](https://github.com/koskenni/beta/wiki/install).

-The program depends on a package "datrie" which must be installed on your system, see the Beta wiki for [detailed instructions](https://github.com/koskenni/beta/wiki/faq). **Note:** Version 0.7.1 of datrie has been tested to work.
+The program depends on a package "pygtrie" which must be installed on your system, see the Beta wiki for [detailed instructions](https://github.com/koskenni/beta/wiki/faq). **Note:** Version 0.7.1 of datrie has been tested to work.
 The latest version 0.8 (2019-07-03) might cause troubles, if you meet such, see the Beta wiki mentioned above.

 The beta program runs at least on Gnu/Linux, Unix, Mac OS X and WIndows 7 platforms providing that an appropriate Python 3 (version 3.5 or higher) is installed.